-- 3. Students are permitted to have in their possession in the examination room only material authorized by the instructor.
+- Students should use the VLS assigned student identification numbers rather than their names on all examination and course papers unless requested to do otherwise. - 2.
+Students are required to take a regularly scheduled examination in each course; in some courses, seminars, clinical programs, and the like, papers and other assigned work may be substituted. - Students are permitted to have in their possession in the examination room only material authorized by the instructor.
 Possession of any other materials is grounds for a grade of F and for action under the Vermont Law School Honor Code. - 4.
 Faculty members may require that students submit papers, written projects, take-home examinations, and similar work product electronically or through hard copy.
 Students should keep a copy of all work submitted whether electronic or in hard copy. - 5.
 After an examination has been turned in, a faculty member may require of any student whose paper is found to be illegible that a typed copy of the examination be substituted for grading purposes.
 At the student's expense the student will be provided by the Registrar with a photocopy of the student's examination paper.
 The substitute copy of the examination, along with the typed copy, must be returned within ten days, or such shorter period designated by the faculty member.
 The typed copy must bear the signed certification of the student and typist that it is "an exact, true, and unedited copy of the original." - 6.
 Take-home examinations may be given at the discretion of the instructor.
 Any examination extending beyond a full day (9 a.m. to 5 p.m.) is considered a take-home examination.
 The time for a take-home examination in a first-year course is determined by the instructor and the Registrar.
 Take-home examinations in other courses must be distributed no later than the first day and due by the close of business on the last day of regularly scheduled exams for the fall and spring final examination periods.
-Take-home examinations in summer school extend for the period designated by the Director of the Environmental Law Center or the Director's designee. - 7.
-An unexcused failure to take such an examination will result in an automatic F-Wd. grade for the course.
+Take-home examinations in summer school extend for the period designated by the Director of the Environmental Law Center or the Director's designee.

+- 7. An unexcused failure to take such an examination will result in an automatic F-Wd. grade for the course.
 If a satisfactory explanation for the absence is approved by the Committee on Standards, an I (incomplete) is recorded; the regular course grade earned in a subsequent examination will be added to the permanent record when it becomes available. - 8.
 Except as provided below, students are required to take examinations at the regularly scheduled examination time unless extraordinary circumstances exist to justify departure from this policy.
 Extraordinary circumstances are defined as serious personal illness or other personal emergency which will prevent the student from taking the examination at its regularly scheduled time.
 Personal travel plans outside of an emergency situation will not constitute extraordinary circumstances.

-Requests for permission to take a make-up examination must be made to the Deputy Vice Dean for Academic Affairs in advance of the regular examination.
-If a student is prevented by sudden illness or other cause from submitting a written request, an oral request before the examination should be made to the Deputy Vice Dean for Academic Affairs or the Registrar.
+Requests for permission to take a make-up examination must be made to the Vice Dean for Students in advance of the regular examination.
+If a student is prevented by sudden illness or other cause from submitting a written request, an oral request before the examination should be made to the Vice Dean for Students or the Registrar.
 Requests alleging illness or other medical problems must include a physician's statement concerning the medical condition.